mx-iao/specs/pipelines-R-apis.md

 ### `PipelineParameter`
   * represents parameters to pipeline for use when user wants to resubmit a published pipeline
+  * can we get away with not wrapping this class for now if we support `Pipeline` creation from yaml file?

 * `PortDataReference`
 * `OutputPortBinding`